-Scheduled to begin operating on 7 April 2026, the new Fair Work Agency (FWA) will fundamentally change how workplace rights are enforced in the UK.
-This single “super-regulator” body will bring together several existing agencies and, over time, take on responsibility for a much wider range of law that may relate to employees and/or workers.
+As of 7 April 2026, the Fair Work Agency (FWA) has begun operating, fundamentally changing how workplace rights are enforced in the UK.
+This single “super-regulator” body brings together several existing agencies and, over time, will take on responsibility for a much wider range of law that may relate to employees and/or workers.

 For screen industry businesses, this means one place to turn for guidance – but also stronger enforcement powers and tougher penalties for non-compliance.

-The FWA will be an Executive Agency of the Department for Business and Trade, created to consolidate enforcement under one roof.
-Currently, enforcement is fragmented across multiple bodies such as
+The FWA is an Executive Agency of the Department for Business and Trade, created to consolidate enforcement under one roof.
+Previously, enforcement was fragmented across multiple bodies such as:

-The FWA will absorb all of these functions and operate as a single, recognisable brand with unified strategy and leadership.
+The FWA absorbs all of these functions and operates as a single, recognisable brand with unified strategy and leadership.
 Think of it as an equivalent to the Health and Safety Executive, one organisation with clear powers and a mandate to enforce the rules.
-It will aim to support businesses who want to comply with the law (providing guidance and advice), but will take tough action against those who deliberately exploit those that work for them.
+It aims to support businesses who want to comply with the law (providing guidance and advice), but will take tough action against those who deliberately exploit those that work for them.

 Many people who work as ‘freelancers’ in film and TV, actors, crew, lighting designers, DOPs, other creatives, may actually be ‘workers’ in legal terms, even if they’re paid through self-employment or limited companies and even if you and they consider the relationship ‘freelance’.